Photo courtesy of The Bombay Club on Facebook

 Bombay Club (830 Conti St.)

 Nightcap or dessert?
-A sweet cocktail such as Irish coffee, brandy milk punch or a grasshopper solves the age-old dilemma.
-There’s also bread pudding and house-made ice cream floats at this swanky live jazz club.
+A sweet cocktail such as Irish coffee, brandy milk punch, or a grasshopper solves the age-old dilemma.
+There are also beignets and a satsuma pound cake at this swanky live jazz club.

 Brennan’s (417 Royal St.)